alebarberis/alebarberis.github.io/_posts/2023-03-06-github-website.md

 git commit -am "descriptive commit message"
 {% endhighlight %}

+## 6 Push your commits

+After committing your changes locally, you need to share them with the remote repository.
+This step is necessary to update the corresponding branch on the remote server.
+To upload all local branch commits to the remote, use the command `git push`:

+{% highlight bash %}
+git push
+{% endhighlight %}

-Once you have committed your changes, you are ready to build your website.
+Once you have published your local changes to the remote repository, you are ready to build your website.

-## 6 Deploy the website
+## 7 Deploy the website

 Finally, we can deploy our website on GitHub.
 For doing so, the preferred way is by executing the following command: